wojcikpawel/TextEditorRepository/README.md

 You should log in and pull request from your WWW repository

-for pull changes from master repository
+for pull changes from master repository:
 1. git checkout master
 2. git fetch
 3. git pull

+for invite your collaborator:
+Settings -> Manage Access -> Inviate a collaborator